RaresAil/pico-w-template/README.md

 - PING system
 - RTC
 - Method to send a message to all connected clients
-- Method to save data to the flash of the board (256kb)
+- Method to save data to the flash of the board `256kb`
+- Flash UID read at boot and stored in variable `FLASH_SERIAL_NUMBER` as `HEX`

 The `server.cpp` could stay untouched, for parsing the data you can just check `handler.cpp`, after the request is processed the data is sent to the handler along with the client from which you can respond back.